Photo by Inkong Boutchalern

 1. Consistent measurement of outcomes from digital technology investments.

 Consistency in measurement is also crucial.
-Businesses and their boards want to see the value they’re achieving from digital investments.
+Businesses and their boards have wanted to see the value they’re achieving from digital investments.

-Top-performing companies lead lower performing ones here again (79 percent vs. 72 percent).
-Demonstrating this requires a combination of traditional metrics (like ROI) to track against growth goals, as well as newer ones for measuring more disruptive investments.
+Top-performing companies led lower performing ones here again (79 percent vs. 72 percent).
+Demonstrating this required a combination of traditional metrics (like ROI) to track against growth goals, as well as newer ones for measuring more disruptive investments.

 From the Coach’s Corner, here are related strategies: